Warm Springs Indian Reservation: Geography

 The reservation lies primarily in parts of Wasco County and Jefferson County, but there are smaller sections in six other counties; in descending order of land area they are: Clackamas, Marion, Gilliam, Sherman, Linn and Hood River counties.
 (The Hood River County portion consists of tiny sections of non-contiguous off-reservation trust land in the northeast corner of the county.)
 The reservation is 105 mi southeast of Portland; 348000 acre, over half, is forested.

+Government

+The government of the Warm Springs Indian Reservation is handled by the Confederated Tribes of Warm Springs.
+There is a tribal police department.

 Demographics

 Its 2000 census total population was 3,314 inhabitants.

 The reservations's only significant population center is the community of Warm Springs (also known as the Warm Springs Agency), which comprises over 73 percent of the reservation's population.
 As of 2003, the reservation was home to a tribal enrollment of over 4,200.

 Culture

 The Warm Springs Reservation is one of the last holdouts in the U.S. of speakers of the Chinook Jargon because of its utility as an intertribal language.
-The forms of the Jargon used by elders in Warm Springs vary considerably from the heavily-creolized form at Grand Ronde.
+The forms of the Jargon used by elders in Warm Springs vary considerably from the heavily creolized form at Grand Ronde.

 Kiksht, Numu and Ichishkiin Snwit languages are taught in the Warm Springs Reservation schools.

 The Museum at Warm Springs houses a large collection of North American Indian artifacts.
 It was opened in 1993.